tttmmmyyyy/fixlang/std_doc/Std.md

 ### `take_while : (a -> Std::Bool) -> Std::Iterator a -> Std::Iterator a`

-Take elements of an iterator while a condition is satisfied.
+Takes elements of an iterator while a condition is satisfied.
 TODO: add test

 ### `to_array : Std::Iterator a -> Std::Array a`

-Convert an iterator to an array.
+Converts an iterator to an array.

 ### `zip : Std::Iterator b -> Std::Iterator a -> Std::Iterator (a, b)`

-Zip two iterators.
+Zips two iterators.

 ## `namespace Std::LessThan`